 - One tablespoon of all-purpose flour

 - Meanwhile, prepare the filling.
 Pit the plums and cut each half into thin wedges.
-In a bowl, mix the ground almonds with the remainder (50 grams or ¼ cup) of sugar and the tablespoon of flour.
+In a bowl, mix the ground almonds with the 50 grams of sugar and the tablespoon of flour.
 Take the tart out of the fridge and spread this mix on the dough.
 Then, place the plum wedges on top.
 Sprinkle the tart with the rest of the sugar (I used another 50 grams here, which made the tart quite sweet; Jacques Pépin's recipe calls for even more - you can adapt this to your taste of sweetness of course).

 - Bake the tart in the oven at 200 degrees Celsius (400F) for 45 minutes.
 Et voilà - bon appétit!